postcss/postcss/README.md

 ### Use the CSS of the Future

-CSS3 added valuable features, but some of them are not yet available in all of the browsers that developers need to support.
+CSS 3 added valuable features, but some of them are not yet available in all of the browsers that developers need to support.
 And exciting future CSS modules are being drafted now — some even implemented in cutting-edge browsers — that will not be widely available for quite a while.
 But PostCSS plugins